Eupha Jeanne Daramola

 K-12 Education Policy

-culturally relevant pedogodgy, race and education; organizational and institutional theory; policy design; implementation; teacher professinal development
+culturally relevant pedagodgy, race and education; organizational and institutional theory; policy design; implementation; teacher professional development

 Eupha Jeanne Daramola is a PhD student at the Rossier School of Education, working with Julie Marsh.
 She earned her bachelor’s from Northwestern University, majoring in Human Development.
 In addition, Eupha Jeanne earned a Master's in Urban Education at the University of Pennsylvania.
 Before coming to USC, she taught 9th grade Literature in Philadelphia for the past five years, originally as part of the Teach For America program.
 As a teacher, she led workshops on her campus to train faculty on adressing cultural diversity in the classroom, something that informs her current research.